igrishaev/clj-java-book/book.md

   :version "67.0.3396.99"}}
 ```

-So we've ended up with a single function and just four classes.
+We've ended up with a single function and just four classes.
 Looks solid,
 doesn't it?

-Task

-Phases: library; invoce; parse result

-1 The lib

-2 sample code

-3 result
+Find the final code on Github.

+TODO GitHub.

+So we've managed to re-use Java code for our business requirements.
+I believe
+it's obvious that wrapping even clumsy Java classes is easier than writing
+everything from scratch.
+If you doubt on that, take a weekend and try to write
+your own User Agent parser in pure Clojure that handles hundlreds of known
+desktops, tables, web-crawlers and TV consoles.
+This is a matter of months but
+not hours.

+The pattern we used here makes recursive Java to Clojure transformation.
+It
+takes the top-level Java class and builds a tree of maps which's structure
+follows the original branch of Java classes.
+To add a new class into the play,
+just implement its own logic for Clojure mapping by extending `ToClojure`
+protocol.

+It was the first coding session in that book.
+Do you feed excited?
+I've got more
+interesting things for you.